 Initiative: Standardize Business License Categories and Fees Was this non-tax initiative a part of your original plan application ■ or a plan amendment □?
-Has the ordinance(s) needed to implement this initiative been enacted? \blacksquare Yes \square No If yes, when was the ordinance enacted?
+Has the ordinance(s) needed to implement this initiative been enacted?
+If yes, when was the ordinance enacted?
 December 9, 2019 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 There continues to be widespread approval in the business community to the new clarified, flat-fee license structure.
-We have gone through our first license renewal cycle under the new structure.
+We have gone through two license renewal cycles under the new structure.
 A single, one-page invoice replaced the multi-page renewal form, which proved to be much more efficient for both staff and renewing businesses.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-New workflows were developed for both new business license application and the annual renewal process, and these have proven to be very useful in this implementation.
-We have consulted with other nearby towns (most recently, Romney and Capon Bridge) on our processes.
+New workflows developed for both new business license application and the annual renewal process continue to prove very useful in this implementation.